kb-project/identify-service/README_ENG.md

 ## Conclusion ##

-With the power of Microsoft AI Service, they can figure out the possibility of face authentication service or even other services using Microsoft Cognitive Services.
-Also traditionally bank is one of the most conservative business area to adopt new technoloy such as cloud service.
-During Hackfest, customer impressed by the convience of use cloud service like how quick to deploy their own server, or easy to implement and set up the development environmnet as well.
-For Microsoft team, we could make customer scenario for bank especailly for authentication and it was also good chance for Microsoft teams to learn from customer and co-work with people who are in charge of other role like GBB or TSP.
-* Have been discussing with KB Bank to adopt of this case for real business.
+With the power of Microsoft AI Services, we can figure out the possibility of face authentication services.
+Traditionally, banks are one of the most conservative business areas to adopt new technology such as cloud services.
+During the Hackfest, customers were impressed by the ease of use cloud services such as rapid deployment of servers, or they can easily implement and set up their development environment.
+The Microsoft team was able to fine-tune the customer scenarios for the bank and it was a great opportunity to collaborate with other roles, such as GBB or TSP.
+We are in discussions with KB Bank to apply this to real business scenario and also we hope this scenario to be the first step towards introducing Azure in the banking industry.
-* Seen the chance to use this scenario as a toehold for Azure adoption of financial industry.

 ## Resources ##
 * Explore [identify-service github repo](https://github.com/kb-project/identify-service)